-If you wish to study a full-time course for more than six months you will need a Tier 4 (General Student) visa.
+If you wish to study a full-time course (or some part-time courses.
+See below) for more than six months you will need a Tier 4 (General Student) visa.
 Please read the information below to familiarise yourself with Tier 4 and its rules and regulations.
 It is also recommended that you have the latest version of the Tier 4 Policy Guidance available.

 Before you can apply for your Tier 4 visa you will need a Confirmation of Acceptance for Studies (CAS).
 A CAS is a virtual document issued by a university willing to sponsor you to study in the UK.
 Once a CAS has been issued, you will be given a supporting letter that contains your CAS number.
 The CAS number needs to be included in your application form.

 Please note that if you are in the UK you must have a valid visa to be given a CAS.
 A CAS will not be issued if you are in the UK without a valid visa.

 A CAS contains details of the course you are studying and your personal details, such as your name, date of birth and passport number.
 Please make sure you give us the correct details (such as your full name as listed in your passport) when you apply for your course so that the CAS will contain all the correct information.
 You must contact us as soon as possible if you spot any mistakes on the CAS.